paazmaya/grunt-yaml-validator/README.md

 #### Warning callback in Yaml parsing options

-Using the `onWarning` callback, the possible parsing errors can be retrieved.
+Using the `options.yaml.onWarning` callback, the possible parsing errors can be retrieved.

 ```js
 grunt.initConfig({